-The size $\langle x, y \rangle$ is given in pixels - it defaults to 640x480.
-The number of pixels can be also modified by scaling with the set size command. crop trims blank space from the edges of the completed plot, resulting in a smaller final image size.
+The output plot size $\langle x, y \rangle$ is given in pixels - it defaults to 640x480.
+Please see additional information under canvas (p.
+18) and set size (p.
+138).
+Blank space at the edges of the finished plot may be trimmed using the crop option, resulting in a smaller final image size.
 Default is nocrop.

-Each color must be of the form 'xrrggbb', where x is the literal character 'x' and 'rrggbb' are the red, green and blue components in hex.
+The background color must be given in the form 'xrrggbb', where x is the literal character 'x' and 'rrggbb' are the red, green and blue components in hexadecimal.
 For example, 'x00ff00' is green.
-The background color is set first, then the border colors, then the X & Y axis colors, then the plotting colors.
-The maximum number of colors that can be set is 256.
+The specification of additional colors other than the background is deprecated.